Movement-DAO/move-docs/docs/dao/resources/code-of-conduct.md

 **Transgression:** A violation of the DAO's Code of Conduct, either through a single incident or a series of actions.

 **Consequence:** A warning describing the consequences for continued inappropriate behavior.
 No interaction shall take place with the people involved (including unsolicited interaction with those enforcing the Code of Conduct) for 72 hours.
-This includes interactions in community spaces, as well as interactions through external channels like Telegram, Discord, Reddit, a Community Forum, or another platform.
+This includes interactions in Community spaces, as well as interactions through external channels like Telegram, Discord, Reddit, a Community Forum, or another platform.
 Violating these terms may lead to a temporary or permanent ban.

 ### 3. Temporary Ban.

-**Transgression:** A serious violation of community standards, including sustained inappropriate behavior.
+**Transgression:** A serious violation of Community standards, including sustained inappropriate behavior.

 **Consequence:** A temporary ban from any sort of interaction or communication with the Community for 168 hours.
 No interaction shall take place with the people involved (including unsolicited interaction with those enforcing the Code of Conduct) during this period.
 Violating these terms may lead to a permanent ban.

 ### 4. Permanent Ban.

-**Transgression:** Demonstrating a pattern of violating community standards, including sustained inappropriate behavior, harassment, aggression, or disparagement towards individuals or classes of individuals.
+**Transgression:** Demonstrating a pattern of violating Community standards, including sustained inappropriate behavior, harassment, aggression, or disparagement towards individuals or classes of individuals.

 **Consequence:** Permanent removal from any sort of interaction or public communication with the Community for an indefinite period of time.
 If an individual has alternate accounts, those may be removed as well.
 No public or private interaction with the people involved (including unsolicited interaction with those enforcing the Code of Conduct) shall take place during this period.